website Translator

 Objective

-The objective of this test is to monitor the development of the athlete's shoulder flexibility.
+This test aims to monitor the development of the athlete's shoulder flexibility/mobility.

 Required Resources

-• Piece of rope approx. 1 metre in length
+• A piece of rope approx. 1 metre in length

 • Tape measure